GrandyB/SheetsIO/README.md

 1. View the project; on the dashboard there should be a 'Go to APIs overview'
 1. Under the 'Credentials' tab, and click 'Create Credentials' at the top -> 'API key'

 It should now display an API key for you to then use in your application!
+It's important to keep this secure, so whenever sharing configs, ensure you remove your apiKey.
 It is advised (although completely optional) to then 'restrict' that key by IP address, or at least specifically to the sheets API - can do that through the key's settings easily at any time.

 ### spreadsheetId